 According to presentation design expert Julie Terberg, “safe fonts are those that are common to most users and therefore will not be substituted when your PowerPoint file is opened with an operating system or Microsoft Office version that is different from your own.”

 There are very few fonts that are safe across Mac and PC, and these are:

-For a slightly more expanded list of safe fonts, check out Julie Terberg’s article on safe fonts here.
+For a slightly more expanded list of safe PowerPoint fonts you can use, check out Julie Terberg’s article on safe fonts.